KQCC欢迎您的加入,报名请点击👉

 • Play fairly and follow the rules of chess.

-• Act friendly, NO large body touch/No bullying
+• Act friendly, NO large body touch/No bullying.

-• Speak kindly, NO bad words
+• Speak kindly, NO bad words.

-• Play peacefully and safely during the break of class or between rounds in the tournaments
+• Play peacefully and safely during the break of class or between rounds in the tournaments.

-• Respond properly to any potential harm or conflict
+• Respond properly to any potential harm or conflict.

-• Listen carefully when adults, especially your coach or arbiter is speaking
+• Listen carefully when adults, especially your coach or arbiter is speaking.

-• Go to bathroom before the lesson
+• Go to bathroom before the lesson.

-• Flush the toilet after using it
+• Flush the toilet after using it.

-• Stay FOCUSED during the lessons
+• Stay FOCUSED during the lessons.

-• Keep quiet when PLAYING CHESS and ANALYZING GAMES
+• Keep quiet when PLAYING CHESS and ANALYZING GAMES.

-• Put all the rubbish in the bins
+• Put all rubbish in the bins.

-• Help us keep the campus clean and tidy
+• Help us keep the campus clean and tidy.

-• NO loud speaking in the classroom after game
+• NO loud speaking in the classroom after game.

-• NO eating in the classroom at any time
+• NO eating in the classroom at any time.

-• NO running, climbing and other types of dangerous games during the break of class or between rounds in the tournaments
+• NO running, climbing and other types of dangerous games during the break of class or between rounds in the tournaments.

-• NO arguments and fighting at any time
+• NO arguments and fighting at any time.

-• NO writing/drawing on the table, wall or any school property
+• NO writing/drawing on the table, wall or any school property.

-• Never bully others—if you see bullying, tell an adult
+• Never bully others—if you see bullying, tell an adult.

 Parents and Carers Are Expected To: